rinsuki-lab/monado/doc/changes/compositor/mr.2295.md

-wayland: introduce the environment variable 'WAYLAND_CONNECTOR' to request a specific connector
+Add: introduce the environment variable 'WAYLAND_CONNECTOR' to request a specific connector on Wayland.